-Childcare assistance may be provided to children through age 17.
-However, requests for assistance for children ages 13 through 17 must be carefully evaluated to determine the need for care.
+Childcare assistance may be provided to children through age 17.However, requests for assistance for children ages 13 through 17 must be carefully evaluated to determine the need for care.
 Some examples of instances in which assistance for teenagers may be provided include the following: the teen has a special need; is under court-ordered supervision; is receiving child protective services or foster care services; or the child would be left in an unsafe situation if care is not provided.
 A child meets the age requirement if they are:

-- Birth through 12; or - 13 through 17, when one of the following situations is documented in the case record. - Child has a special need or circumstance which could include a documented medical situation. - Child is under court-ordered supervision. - Child is receiving child protective services or foster care services. - Child would be left in an unsafe situation if care were not provided.
+- i.
+Birth through 12; or - ii.
+13 through 17, when one of the following situations is documented in the case record. - a.
+Child has a special need or circumstance which could include a documented medical situation. - b.
+Child is under court-ordered supervision. - c.
+Child is receiving child protective services or foster

+- Chapter 4.
+Application, Eligibility Determination & Documentation care services. - d.
+Child would be left in an unsafe situation if care were not provided.
 For example, a single parent works second, or third shift and the child would be home alone at night.